tlwilliams895/lchs/src/chapters/strings/bracket-notation.rst

 Wait...what?
 We got an *index out of range* error, but we KNOW that ``this_string`` is 20 characters long!

 The reason is, once again, zero-based indexing.
-Since we start counting the index values at ``0``, the 20th character has an index value of ``19``.
+Since we start counting index values at ``0``, the 20th character has an index value of ``19``.

 .. admonition:: Tip